Quantum nonlocality: Bell inequality

 In 1964 John Bell answered Einstein's question by showing that such local hidden variables can never reproduce the full range of statistical outcomes predicted by quantum theory.
 Bell showed that a local hidden variable hypothesis leads to restrictions on the strength of correlations of measurement results.
 If the Bell inequalities are violated experimentally as predicted by quantum mechanics, then reality cannot be described by local hidden variables and the mystery of quantum nonlocal causation remains.
 However, Bell notes that the non-local hidden variable model of Bohm are different:

 This [grossly nonlocal structure] is characteristic ... of any such theory which reproduces exactly the quantum mechanical predictions.

 Clauser, Horne, Shimony and Holt (CHSH) reformulated these inequalities in a manner that was more conducive to experimental testing (see CHSH inequality).

 In the scenario proposed by Bell (a Bell scenario), two experimentalists, Alice and Bob, conduct experiments in separate labs.
 At each run, Alice (Bob) conducts an experiment $x$ $(y)$ in her (his) lab, obtaining outcome $a$ $(b)$.
 If Alice and Bob repeat their experiments several times, then they can estimate the probabilities $P(a,b|x,y)$, namely, the probability that Alice and Bob respectively observe the results $a, b$ when they respectively conduct the experiments x,y.
 In the following, each such set of probabilities $\{P(a,b|x,y):a,b,x,y\}$ will be denoted by just $P(a,b|x,y)$.
-In the quantum nonlocality slang, $P(a,b|x,y)$ is termed a box.
+The form $P(a,b|x,y)$ is termed a "box".

 Bell formalized the idea of a hidden variable by introducing the parameter $\lambda$ to locally characterize measurement results on each system: "It is a matter of indifference ... whether λ denotes a single variable or a set ... and whether the variables are discrete or continuous".
 However, it is equivalent (and more intuitive) to think of $\lambda$ as a local "strategy" or "message" that occurs with some probability $\rho(\lambda)$ when Alice and Bob reboot their experimental setup.
 Bell's assumption of local causality then stipulates that each local strategy defines the distributions of independent outcomes if Alice conducts experiment x and Bob conducts experiment $y$: